Vishalgupta2424/Real-Time-Face-Recognition-Based-Student-Attendance-System/README.md

-✨ LAST MARKED & TOTAL ATTENDANCE UPDATE : Upon successful face recognition, the system automatically updates attendance records such as last marked and total attendance in the Firebase database, reducing manual work and minimizing error
+✨ <h1>LAST MARKED & TOTAL ATTENDANCE UPDATE:</h1>Upon successful face recognition, the system automatically updates attendance records such as last marked and total attendance in the Firebase database, reducing manual work and minimizing error